 In relation to the mailing phase, web interviews occur earlier in the mailing cycle, while the bulk of CATI responses occur after outbound calls commence.
-Forty-four percent of adult respondents who accessed the survey online responded to the first mailing (measured by completion prior to the second mailing arrival) (see Table 6-3).
+Forty-one percent of adult respondents who accessed the survey online responded to the first mailing (measured by completion prior to the second mailing arrival) (see Table 6-3).
+In comparison, 52 percent of CATI interviews occurred after outbound dialing starts.